sarahqd/sarahqd.github.io/_posts/2024-1-23-A-C++-engineer-begins-to-write-javascript.md

 ---
 layout: post
-title:  "When A C++ engineer begins to write javascript"
+title:  "When A C++ engineer begins to write JavaScript"
-tags: Programming
+tags: ["Programming"]
 created: January 23, 2024
 last_updated: February 21, 2024
 ---
-One day, there was a task in need of a small javascript function in my work, and I decided to do it myself.
-I thought if I could write in one kind of coding language then I could manage to use another one.It sounds like if a person could speak Chinese, then he must speak English easily.
+One day, there was a task in need of a small JavaScript function in my work, and I decided to do it myself.
+I thought if I could write in one kind of coding language then I could manage to use another one.
+It sounds like if a person could speak Chinese, then he must speak English easily.
 It's funny.
-But the javascript code I wrote works ok, even though it looks more c++ style.<!--more-->
+But the JavaScript code I wrote works ok, even though it looks more c++ style.<!--more-->

-Quite C++ style javascript code.
+Quite C++ style JavaScript code.

 ```javascript
 function getString(){